megat69/ACPL/README.md

 This language also does not use quotes (`"`).

 Plugin for [Sublime Text 3](https://www.sublimetext.com/3) (Syntax highlighting) disponible in the [wiki](https://github.com/megat69/ACPL/wiki/Sublime-Text---Color-Highlighting).
+Plugin for ini file also disponible in the [wiki](https://github.com/megat69/ACPL/wiki/Sublime-Text---Color-Highlighting).

 Before everything, open the console (file `console.py`).
 Type `help` inside if required.
 Help for the console is not provided in the documentation.